COOL-cohort/COOL-site/docs/Concepts/data-format.md

 COOL supports multiple popular [input data formats](input-format.md), from which the system can automatically convert them into native storage format.

 ## Cublet
 A Cublet is a file with one [MetaChunks](#MetaChunk) and one or more [DataChunks](#DataChunk) to store a group of records.
-It uses a list of offset to quickly locate each chunk.
+It uses a list of offsets to quickly locate each chunk.

 Bytes written to a file:
 ```